The instrumental guitar piece features a fairly straightforward construction.

 Harmony and form.

-The A section of this instrumental guitar piece features two smaller subdivisions.
-We’ll call them a and b.
-The part consists of a repeated four-measure unit with a harmonic rhythm spanning two measures.
-The harmonic content is based on the chord progression I-V in the key of A minor.
-Making use of the natural minor scale and therefore introducing the folk and modal quality that makes the piece characteristic.
+For example, the «a» part consists of a repeated four-measure unit with a harmonic rhythm spanning two measures.
+This progression I-V is in the key of A minor.
+Thus, using the natural minor scale and introducing the folk and modal.

-The b part consists of another periodic and repeated four-measure unit with the same harmonic rhythm.
-Its harmonic content is based on another chord progression, namely, IV–I in the same key.
-Again making use of the natural minor scale.
-Something worth mentioning is the fact that the melodic content of this part features a small appearance of the chromatic C# note.
-Nevertheless, this note is functioning as a chromatic neighbor tone to the real D. Therefore this chromatic diversion is merely superficial, not affecting the total harmonic content of the section.
+The «b» part consists of another periodic and repeated four-measure unit with the same harmonic rhythm.
+But, it is in the same key; the harmonic content is in the chord progression, IV–I. And the melodic content of this part features a slight appearance of the chromatic C# note.
+This note functions as a chromatic neighbor tone to the natural D.

-The harmonic contents of this section is simply an alternation of the I and II chords
+The harmonic content of this section is simply an alternation of the I and II chords

-The B section features a certain level of digression from the previous parts.
-Since it seems to shift its tonal center to the F Lydian mode.
-The harmonic contents of this section is simply an alternation of the I and II chords.
-A characteristic progression of the Lydian mode.
-It is also worth mentioning that the F Lydian mode shares the same collection of notes with the A natural minor scale.
-Making this a modulation to a very close center and therefore sounding very gentle.
+Section «B» features a certain level of digression from the previous parts.
+In other words, it is F Lydian mode.
+The chord progression for this section is simply an alternation of I and II chords, which is a typical Lydian mode progression.
+And above all, the F Lydian mode shares the same collection of notes with the A natural minor scale.

 The harmonic progression is ambiguous, after cadencing on A minor

-To conclude, the piece features an extended improvisational coda based on the progression of the a section, tying the formal scheme together and producing a large degree of coherence between the parts.
-This formal part features some of the most common features of closing thematic areas like tonic based harmonic progressions, repetition of a single harmonic scheme, no introduction of new materials.
+To sum up, the piece features an improvisational coda based on the progression of the «A» section.
+In other words, I-V ties the formal scheme together.
+And producing a significant degree of coherence between the parts.
+Also, this standard part features some of the most common closing features, like tonic-based harmonic progressions.
+And the repetition of a single harmonic scheme, with no introduction of new materials.

-The final coda section is slightly more elaborate than the other parts since it is more reliant on soloing that in harmonic content.
-This formal segment uses other techniques that hadn’t been used before like double notes (thirds, sixths, and octaves) and faster figuration, especially on the high E string.
+Finally, the final coda section is more elaborate than the other parts.
+Since it relies more on soloing than harmonic content, also, this formal segment uses different techniques than before, like double notes (thirds, sixths, and octaves).
+And faster figuration, especially on the high E string.